twobit-hack/cookverter/README.md

+# Cookverter
+### Make measurement conversions easy with Cookverter

+## Description
-This program converts various measurements used in baking
+**Cookverter** is a multipurpose tool that converts various measurements used in cooking.
+Currently, Cookverter is just a JavaScript file that can convert common baking measurements.

+## How to Use
-startAmount must be a number
+startAmount must be a **number**

 startUnit and endUnit must be one of the following:

 - 'tsp' //teaspoons
 - 'tbsp' //tablespoons
 - 'cups'
 - 'pints'